UtkarshRaj0602/Hutu-Classes-Coming-Soon-Website-Template/README.md

 Developed there fully responsive coming soon landing page and hosted it via Hostinger hosting services.
 The responsiveness of the website was tested using Lambdatest testing browser.
 Major Tools used for this project were: 1.
 HTML and 2.
 CSS.

+You can checkout the Website through this link - https://classes.thehutu.com/